 - Extracted essential oils from lemongrass

-- Addition as herb in stir-fries and soups
+- Addition as a herb in stir-fries and soups

-- Lemongrass herbal tea used to produce lemongrass oil, culinary herbs, and citronella candles
+- Used to produce lemongrass oil, culinary herbs, and citronella candles

 Lemongrass for Digestive Health